-Swordfish Mine sold opals are on display in Gaumers Rock Museum; Red Bluff, CA , the Amazing Gem and Mineral Museum at International School of Gemology; Helotes, Tx among others worldwide who never told me where it was going.
+Swordfish Mine sold into collection opals are on display in Gaumers Rock Museum; Red Bluff, CA , the Amazing Gem and Mineral Museum at International School of Gemology; Helotes, Tx - closed after disaster struck, among others worldwide who never told me where it was going.
 No worries I love the idea of what I had found being enjoyed by many.
-Gaumers mine and mineral display museum, with a modern rock shop, is well worth stopping at as it's right off I-5.
-That particular opal has the Plume POC in a pattern after manganese or sulfide inclusions.
-The Spokane Bar Sapphire Mine outside Helena, MT also has several excellent casts and gemstone fossils in Russ's shop/museum.
+Gaumers mine and mineral display museum, with a modern rock shop, is well worth stopping at as it's right off I-5 in Northern Ca. That particular opal has the Plume POC in a pattern after manganese or sulfide inclusions.
+The Spokane Bar Sapphire Mine outside Helena, MT also has several excellent casts and gemstone fossils in the shops museum.

 In 2003 Leah found this large black opal "core" in our mine.
 A core is a hollow limb cast in the clay, empty but for the opal mass laying in the hole un-attached.
 190 Grams in 2 pieces.
 The limb was segmented prior to precious opalization.
 A N1 black crystal opal.
 It has that distinctive Nevada burning fire on all sides and reddish multicolor harlequin on the top and bluish multicolor harlequin on the bottom with a brightness of 3 out of 5.
 Swordfish Mining has many various grades of opal.
 The rarest are complete and not chipped or broken in any way.
 Precious opal loves to break through the best color when being mined.
 Complete specimens that need no cleaning are the most desired.

 The pieces have no cracks or crazing and were never dried.
 The larger half is in a custom heavy duty Pyrex glass display with a black rubber stopper.
 This opal measures 4 !/2" by 1 3/4".
 The Asteria harlequin pattern is visible from all sides giving a different view of the bars, tubes, flames.
 Unpolished, it has red, green, blue, and yellow rainbow rolling bars.
 A 1" wide color band 360 degrees around.
 My smaller one to the left is what it would look like polished.
 Electric bright shifting pillars of full rainbow multicolor's.